robinkalia/deep_reinforcement_learning/README.md

 Finished training the network: 100000 iterations in 34 hours, 12 mins, and 41 secs.
 ```

-3) `cross_entropy_cartpole_rl_agent.py`: CartPole-v1: Cross Entropy - Model-Free, Policy Based, On-Policy Method.
+3) `cross_entropy_cartpole_frozenlake_rl_agent.py`: `CartPole-v1` & `FrozenLake-v1` games environment: Cross Entropy - Model-Free, Policy Based, On-Policy Method.

 a) Model Free -> Does not build a model of the environment to predict next action or reward.

 b) Policy Based `π(a|s)` -> Builds a probability distribution over actions with observations as input.
    Different from Value based methods that check all actions to select the action which gives the best reward.

-c) On-Policy -> Uses observations from actions that we get from the policy that we are updating.
+c) On-Policy -> Uses observations from actions that we get from the current policy that we are updating.
 Does not use
    the observations from previous episodes.

+i) `CartPole-v1`
 ```
-$ python cross_entropy_cartpole_rl_agent.py
+$ python cross_entropy_cartpole_frozenlake_rl_agent.py --env CartPole

-env_obs_space_shape = (4,) 	action.size = 2
+Playing the game environment: CartPole-v1 env_obs_space_shape = (4,) 	action.size = 2

 Running the code on device: cuda